-Christian Bouet Christopher Coleman Alexander MacPhee John Malik Warwick Newbury Gary Powell Helen Watson Jonathan Westcott
+Christian Bouet

+Christopher Coleman

+John King (appointed 1 March 2022)

+Alexander MacPhee

+John Malik

+Warwick Newbury

+Gary Powell

+Helen Watson

+Jonathan Westcott

 Directors' Indemnity

 The Company has provided qualifying third-party indemnities for the benefit of its Directors.
 These were provided throughout the year and remain in force at the date of this report.